173d Air Refueling Squadron: Nebraska Air National Guard

 In 1955 the 173d was authorized new facilities.
 A new site was located south of the commercial air terminal adjoining the Air Force base and the unit moved to its new facilities in the fall of 1956.
 Two years later, the unit moved into a vacated Naval Air Reserve hangar and turned its "old" hangar over to the Nebraska Army National Guard.
 Since that time, additional facilities were built on the 166 acres (0.67 km2) of the Lincoln Air National Guard Base.
 Army aviation and other Army units remain tenants today.

-The 173d transitioned to North American F-86D Sabre interceptors in 1957, and upgraded to the modified F-86L in 1959 which could be computer controlled by the ground-based SAGE guidance system to intercept target unknown aircraft.
-In 1960, ADC decided to expand the organization to a group level, activating the 155th Fighter-Interceptor Group at Lincoln AFB on 1 July; with jurisdiction of the 173d being transferred from the Iowa ANG 132d Fighter Group to the new 155th FIG.
+The 173d transitioned to North American F-86D Sabre interceptors in 1957, and upgraded to the modified F-86L in 1959 which could be computer-guided by the ground-based SAGE system to intercept targeted unknown aircraft.
+In 1960, ADC decided to expand the organization to group size, activating the 155th Fighter-Interceptor Group at Lincoln AFB on 1 July, with jurisdiction of the 173d being transferred from the 132d Fighter Group to the new 155th FIG.

 The unit remained under ADC until 1964 with the planned retirement of the B-47.
 The unit then received Republic RF-84F Thunderflash photo-reconnaissance aircraft and became a Tactical Air Command reconnaissance squadron.
-In January 1965 SAC's 307th Bomb Wing began phasing down at Lincoln AFB and the base was closed on 6 June 1966; returning it to its original role of a municipal airport with a collocated Air National Guard Base.
+In January 1965, SAC's 307th Bomb Wing began drawdown operations at Lincoln AFB, and the base was closed on 6 June 1966 and returned to civilian control with a co-located Air National Guard Base.

-The 173d continued to operate as a tactical reconnaissance squadron until 1993, being upgraded to the RF-4C Phantom II in 1972.
-With the retirement of the Phantom in the early 1990s and the end of the Cold War, the unit was re-aligned into the 173d Air Refueling Squadron, flying Boeing KC-135R Stratotankers and being activated to federal service under the Air Mobility Command.
+The 173d was upgraded to the RF-4C Phantom II in 1972, and operated as a tactical reconnaissance squadron until 1993.
+With the retirement of the Phantom in the early 1990s and the end of the Cold War, the unit was reorganized into the 173d Air Refueling Squadron, flying Boeing KC-135R Stratotankers and being subordinated to the Air Mobility Command.